-Complaints regarding alleged discrimination on the basis of sex, as prohibited by Title IX of the discriminatory harassment, shall be handled in accordance with the procedures outlined in board policies
+Complaints regarding alleged discrimination on the basis of sex, as prohibited by Title IX of the Education Amendments of 1972 and other federal and state laws regulating such discrimination and discriminatory harassment, shall be handled in accordance with the procedures outlined in board policies GAAC and JGEC and shall be directed to the assistant superintendent, Title IX Coordinator at the Central Office, 401 S. Hamilton, Pratt, KS, 620-672-4500.